hgeorgsch/reveal.js/README.md

 1. Own CSS styles are found under src/css, they may be modified.
 2. Jade templates are found under src/jade.
 The presentation is built from index.jade which should be modified to hold your presentation.
+3. Install necessary tools: `npm i`
+4. Compile the jade code: `grunt`
-3. The sync.sh script is used to copy necessary files to a web server or other location.
+5. The sync.sh script is used to copy necessary files to a web server or other location.
 Usage: `sh sync.sh INSDIR`

 <p align="center">